jasonbot/be-your-own-rag/README.md

+# Introduction

 Very rudimentary tool for analyzing a codebase.

+Error handling?
+Lol.
+Structure?
+All one file, my man.
+This was done with some severe time constraints.

 This assumes a model that supports tool calls -- this may be insane, but asking the model to 'pull' context rather than guessing/pushing context in might work better.